 Using actionable recommendations help resolve the issue quicker by providing the ability to have one-click actions to respond to infrastructure issues.

 Select the alerts not needed and deactivate what is non-actionable.

 Too many alerts become noise and the users will lose interest.

 Management Pack alerting

 Deactivate any new alerts generated by management packs, which are non-actionable

 If alerts are not actionable, they must be on dashboards or reports and not in a mailbox.

-Do not modify out-of-the-box (default alerts, that come with the vRealize Operations and a new Management Pack installation and are enabled by default) alerts
+Do not modify out-of-the-box (default alerts, that come with the VMware Aria Operations and a new Management Pack installation and are activated by default) alerts

 Clone out-of-the-box content to create your own symptoms, recommendations, and alert definitions before making any changes.
-An out-of-the-box alert may change after upgrading vRealize Operations or upgrading / installing management packs.
+An out-of-the-box alert may change after upgrading VMware Aria Operations or upgrading / installing management packs.